 The idea is that movie theaters would eventually want to upgrade their speakers and even add more.
 Currently, surround speakers don’t need to be able to handle full-range audio as the main speakers do.
 There simply isn’t a lot of information making its way to the surrounds, so theaters can cut back a bit on these speakers.
 With Atmos, the surround speakers become more important.
 Hopefully, theater owners would then find enough incentive to up their game and match the potential of the system with new equipment.
 Another benefit for point source speakers is that a specific sound sent to a specific location doesn’t suffer from the effects of reproducing sound via an array.

 Also, if you look around most theaters today, there are a series of speakers both behind and along the sides of the theater.
 Currently, these speakers simply delay audio properly for 7.1-channel reproduction.

 But with Dolby Atmos, they would be instantly available for point-source effects and greater surround sound definition.
 The system instantly adapts to whatever speakers exist currently and brings them into compliance with the new capabilities of the multi-channel soundtracks.
 Dolby calls the existing 5.1 or 7.1 streams “Beds” and continues to view those as important for backgrounds and non-specific effects.

 It’s the rendering algorithm in the processor that does all the magic.
 Because of the intelligence built into the system, authoring can be done once, and nearly any theater configuration can be made to put out the best representation of the content as it was designed.

 Coming to a Theater Near You

 That is if you want to buy more speakers.
 It’s hard enough to convince most of my friends and family to adequately support 5.1 in their homes.
-The conversation about cutting holes in their ceiling for Atmos speaker is infinitely harder.
+The conversation about cutting holes in their ceiling for Atmos speakers is infinitely harder.